 The Retail Arbitrage Bottom Line

-This isn’t a get-rich scheme, since retail arbitrage requires a ton of work from sourcing products to comparing prices, and then to selling items for profit.
+From sourcing products to comparing prices, and then selling items for profit, retail arbitrage requires a lot of hard work.
 If you get started in retail arbitrage fully understanding what’s involved, you won’t be scammed out of your hard-earned money.

 Now with the right mindset, the right product sources, the right products to sell, and the right marketplace to sell your products, your chances of succeeding in retail arbitrage improve as you put more hard work into your business.